-All students are to have completed a health screening examination on or before the 90th day after the student's entrance into first grade or such students must have obtained a waiver pursuant to Health and Safety Code Sections 124040 and 124085.
+All students must complete a health screening examination on or before the 90th day after the student's entrance into first grade or such students must have obtained a waiver pursuant to Health and Safety Code Sections 124040 and 124085.
 This examination can be obtained from your family physician or possibly through the services provided by your County Health Department.
 Information and forms are distributed to students enrolled in kindergarten.
 If your child's medical status changes, please provide the teacher with a physician's written verification of the medical issue, especially if it impacts in any way your child's ability to perform schoolwork.

-A parent/guardian having control or charge of any child enrolled in the Charter School may file annually with the Head of School of the school in which the child is enrolled a written and signed statement stating that the parent/guardian will not consent to a physical examination of the child.
+A parent/guardian having control or charge of any child enrolled in the Charter School may file annually with the Head of School a written and signed statement stating that the parent/guardian will not consent to a physical examination of the child.
 Thereupon the child shall be exempt from any physical examination, but whenever there is a good reason to believe that the child is suffering from a recognized contagious or infectious disease, the child shall be sent home and shall not be permitted to return until the school authorities are satisfied that any contagious or infectious disease does not exist.